 Students will be expected to complete all classwork and homework as appropriate.
-Generally homework will be set on a weekly basis and may take the form of completing work started in lessons; extension tasks to reinforce concepts taught; independent research; learning of key vocabulary; revision for tests and assessments or practice of exam questions.
+Generally, homework will be set on a weekly basis and may take the form of completing work started in lessons, extension tasks to reinforce concepts taught; independent research, learning of key vocabulary, revision for tests and assessments, or practice of exam questions.
 A positive impact of home learning is that there is a wealth of online learning opportunities for students, from webinars and podcasts, to live tours around places of worship, which students will be encouraged to utilise.
 Homework would usually take no longer than 60 minutes.

 There will be optional enrichment activities (uptake permitting) linked to the focus of particular units of the RS course, such as visits to places of worship.
-This year we are visiting St Paul's Cathedral and the London Central Mosque.
-Trips and speakers will largely be dictated by which themes each cohort studies.
-For example, if Crime and Punishment is studied, we may have a speaker relating to that topic.
+Potential for a trip to Ely Cathedral and Cambridge Central Mosque.
+Trips and speakers will largely be dictated by which themes each cohort studies, for example, if Crime and Punishment is studied, we may have a speaker relating to that topic.
 Philosophy Club runs once a week for years 9-11.
 Students are also encouraged to take part in a variety of competitions linking to religion, philosophy and ethics.
-This year, students have entered into a variety of competitions such as RE:Online's blogging competition, the University of Exeter's theology and philosophy essay-writing competition, and NATRE's 'Spirited Arts' competition.
+This year, students have entered into a variety of competitions such as RE:Online's blogging competition, the University of Exeter's theology and philosophy essay-writing competition and NATRE's 'Spirited Arts' competition.
 We have had several winners in these national competitions so far.